PlayStation Architecture

 Defeat

-On the other side, this check is only executed once at the start, so manually swapping the disc just after passing the check can defeat this protection
+Conversely, this check is only executed once at the start, meaning that manually swapping the disc immediately after verification can bypass this protection - albeit with the risk of damaging the drive.

-with the risk of damaging the drive.
-Later on, some games took matters into their own hands and often reinitialised the drive in-game so the check would be executed again, this was done to prevent users from performing the ‘swap trick’.
+Later on, some games took matters into their own hands and often reinitialised the drive during gameplay, forcing the check to be performed again.
+This was done to prevent users from performing the ‘swap trick’.

 Retaliation

-Later on, Sony provided a library called Libcrypt which fortified copy protection with the use of two approaches [24]:
+Later on, Sony provided a library called Libcrypt, which fortified copy protection with the use of two approaches [29]:

 That’s all folks